 Ministry of Environment reserves the right to accept or reject any of all proposals assigning any reason thereto.
 Application received after the deadline shall not be considered.

-Opening of all proposals will be made on XX XXX 2020 (Day) XXXX Hours in presence of all the respective bidders.
+Opening of all proposals will be made on 08 March 2020, 1000 Hours in presence of all the respective bidders.